 Dr. Cheng has worked with numerous community organizations, including OCA Chicago, Asian Health Coalition, Chinese American Museum of Chicago, Chinese American Service League, National Cambodian Heritage Museum, Japanese American Service Committee, i2i: Invisible to Invincible Asian Pacific Islander Pride of Chicago, KAN-WIN, and Center on Halsted.
 She has worked with AAPI communities through her various storytelling platforms, particularly Talk Stories: An Asian American/Asian Diaspora Storytelling and Dare to Tell: Queer Asian Storytelling.
 She has also regularly partnered with Center on Halsted for April Sexual Assault Awareness Month and October Domestic Violence Awareness Month, providing necessary platforms for people to present stories on gender-based violence.
 She features community members as tellers and brings these events to community spaces for critical engagement and alliance building.

 Dr. Cheng has been a speaker for Illinois Humanities Road Scholars Speakers Bureau since 2019.
-She teaches with Asian American Studies Program at Northwestern University as well as the Department of Sociology and Criminology at Dominican University.
+She was a Visiting Associate Professor with the Asian American Studies Program at Northwestern University in 2022.
+She currently teaches in the Department of Sociology and Criminology at Dominican University.
 Her interests span academia, performance, and advocacy.

 Make your life the best story you tell.